Pitching, Rate, and Style Guide

 Food and Other Beverages

-We are a drinks publication, not a food one, but we sometimes find a home for food stories that might not fit with other publications, especially if the food in question is connected to drink (especially so if it’s connected to beer or pubs.)
-We are also, tentatively, expanding our remit to other beverages, with spirits and other brewed beverages like sake and mead now being of interest to us.
-Non-alcoholic drinks, including soft drinks, tea and coffee are also of interest to us.
+We are primarily a drinks publication, but we sometimes find a home for food stories that might not fit with other publications, especially if the food in question is connected to drink (particularly to beer or pubs).
+We are also, tentatively, expanding our remit to other beverages, including spirits and other brewed beverages like sake and mead.
+Non-alcoholic drinks, including soft drinks, tea, and coffee are also of interest to us.
 It is important to note that we have limited capacity for stories outside of beer, pubs, wine and cider, and so they must be particularly unique or exceptional ideas for us to take them on.
-Here’s a few of our favourites so far:
+Here are a few of our favourites so far:

 Bun!
 A Taxonomy of the British Bread Roll Katie Mather